jimbaker/tagstr/docs/pep.rst

 Examples
 ========

-- Link to longer examples in the repo
+- TODO Link to longer examples in the repo

 Reference Implementation
 ========================